Myrsine Aquilonia

 Plant Description

-Myrsine aquilonia typically grows as a small, bushy tree or large shrub, reaching up to 5 meters in height, with a dense, rounded crown.
+Myrsine aquilonia typically grows as a small, bushy tree or large shrub, reaching up to 5 meters in height, with a dense, rounded crown Discover more about native shrubs.
 Its leaves are alternate, simple, glossy dark green above, paler beneath, and somewhat leathery, usually 3-7 cm long.
 The leaf margins are entire (smooth) or sometimes slightly undulate (wavy).
 New growth often has a reddish tinge.
 Small, inconspicuous, greenish-white to reddish flowers are produced in clusters along the branches in late spring to summer.
 These are followed by clusters of small, globose, fleshy fruit that ripen to a dark purplish-black colour in autumn and winter, providing a valuable food source for native birds.

 Quick Facts